glasgowcompbio/PALS/README.md

 ### 1. Introduction

 Pathway analysis is an important task in understanding complex metabolomic data.
-Here we introduce **PALS (Pathway Activity Level Scoring)**, a complete end-to-end tool that performs database queries of pathways, decomposition of activity levels as well as presenting and interpreting pathway activity results.
+Here we introduce **PALS (Pathway Activity Level Scoring)**, a complete tool that performs database queries of pathways, decomposes activity levels in pathways via the PLAGE method, as well as presents the results in a user-friendly manner.
+The results are found to be more robust to noise and missing peaks compared to the alternatives (ORA, GSEA).
+This is particularly important for metabolomics peak data, where noise and missing peaks are prevalent.

-To access our interactive Web application *PALS Viewer*, please visit [http://134.122.111.79:8501/](http://134.122.111.79:8501/) (temporary server).
+**To access our interactive Web application *PALS Viewer*, please visit [http://134.122.111.79:8501/](http://134.122.111.79:8501/) (temporary server).**

 ![PALS](images/overall_schematic.png?raw=true "PALS")

 ### 2. Installation

-For the latest bleeding-edge version, check out this repository using Git.
+For the latest development version, check out this repository using Git.
 Otherwise PALS can also be installed via `pip install PALS-pathway`.

 To use Reactome as pathway database, refer to the [setup guide](setup_guide.md).